Four Chinese Insurers Get New Investment From Foreign Shareholders in April

 / SOURCE: Yicai

-Foreign Investors Pile Into Four Chinese Insurers in April Foreign Investors Pile Into Four Chinese Insurers in April
+Four Chinese Insurers Get New Investment From Foreign Shareholders in April Four Chinese Insurers Get New Investment From Foreign Shareholders in April

-For instance, Italy’s Generali, which announced plans to inject EUR40 million (USD45 million) into its Chinese subsidiary in February, increased the investment to EUR51 million last month to further expand its presence in China’s property insurance market.
+After announcing a EUR40 million (USD45 million) capital injection into its wholly owned Chinese subsidiary in February, Italy’s Generali Group raised that to EUR51 million in April to further expand its presence in China’s property and casualty insurance market.

-In another case, Citic Prudential Life received regulatory approval in April for a joint capital injection of CNY2.5 billion (USD345.4 million) from its Chinese and foreign shareholders.
-Its foreign shareholder is the British-domiciled insurance giant Prudential.
+Citic Prudential received regulatory approval for a joint capital injection of CNY2.5 billion (USD345.4 million) from its Chinese and foreign investors.
+Its foreign shareholder is British insurance giant Prudential.

-According to the Allianz Global Insurance Report 2024, China’s insurance premiums are projected to grow at an average annual rate of 7.7 percent over the next decade, cementing its position as the world’s second-largest insurance market.
+Insurance premiums in China are projected to grow at an average annual rate of 7.7 percent over the next decade, cementing the country’s position as the world’s second-largest insurance market, according to the Allianz Global Insurance Report 2024.

-The report also noted that foreign insurers’ total assets in China reached CNY2.82 trillion (USD390 billion) as of Sept.
-30 last year, an increase of nearly 18 percent from the end of 2023.
-NFRA data released in January 2024 showed that between 2018 and 2023, the value of foreign insurers' assets in China more than doubled.
+Foreign insurers’ assets in China reached CNY2.82 trillion (USD390 billion) as of Sept.
+30 last year, an increase of nearly 18 percent from the end of 2023, the report also noted.
+NFRA data released in January 2024 showed that the value of their assets in the country more than doubled between 2018 and 2023.

-Technological advancements in frontier sectors such as new energy, artificial intelligence, Big Data, and the low-altitude economy are generating new business opportunities tied to “new quality productive forces,” the AIA source noted.
-The term 'new quality productive forces' is often used by officials to describe the nation's shift to an innovation-based growth model.
+Technological advancements in frontier sectors such as new energy, artificial intelligence, Big Data, and the low-altitude economy are generating new business opportunities tied to China’s new quality productive forces, the AIA source noted, using a term often used by Chinese officials to describe the nation's shift to an innovation-based growth model.

 Foreign insurers and intermediaries are also increasingly collaborating with domestic partners to support the global expansion of Chinese enterprises in these emerging sectors, leveraging their expertise in overseas markets, the insider added.

 Shanghai’s newly launched international reinsurance trading board is also attracting global reinsurers.
-In March, AXA’s local reinsurance unit and Germany’s Hannover Re established their respective operational hubs in the eastern metropolis.
+In March, AXA’s local reinsurance unit and Germany’s Hannover Re established their respective operational centers in the city.

-Digital platforms such as the Shanghai International Reinsurance Registration and Trading Center significantly improve operational efficiency, said Wang Yan, director of property and casualty insurance at Hannover Re China.
-“We hope to use these platforms to bridge domestic and international markets.”
+Digital platforms such as the Shanghai International Reinsurance Registration and Trading Center markedly improve operational efficiency, said Wang Yan, director of property and casualty insurance at Hannover Re China.
+“We hope to use these platforms to bridge domestic and international markets,” he said.

 Editors: Tang Shihua, Emmi Laine